-Energy is what creates the ability to push or pull through a distance.
-Its unit is the joule.
-Tasks require an amount of energy to complete.
-A battery will hold a set amount of energy; so will a given amount of fuel.
+Energy is the ability to create a change, for example, creating motion.
+Tasks (like lifting a box) require an amount of energy to complete.
+A battery will hold a particular amount of energy; so will a given amount of fuel, like food.

 Power is how fast energy is used or transmitted - power is the amount of energy divided by the time it took to use the energy.
 Its unit is the watt, which is one joule per second of energy used.
 A circular saw will draw a certain amount of power to run, and how quickly power is drawn from a battery determines how long its stored energy will last.

 Multiplying a value of power and the period of time over which it is used gives an amount of energy.
 This is why a kilowatt is a unit of power but a kilowatt-hour (1 kilowatt times 1 hour) is a unit of energy.

 A car's engine determines how much power it can exert (this is a mechanical power often rated in horsepower, as opposed to the thermal power which is how fast it burns gasoline), while the amount of gasoline in the gas tank determines how much energy the engine has at its disposal.
 The greater the amount of gasoline, the longer the engine can run without running out of energy.
 The more power the engine is using (like when driving fast or revving the engine to accelerate quickly), the shorter the amount of time the chemical energy available in the gasoline will last.
 Here's a page on tricks for improving fuel efficiency.

 Capacitors often have a little bit of energy that can be discharged quite quickly.
 This short time means that they can have a fairly high power, even with a low amount of stored energy (this is useful with camera flashes, for example).
 Batteries, on the other hand, contain much more energy than a capacitor but discharge that energy far more slowly, meaning that they have a lower power output.